The Neumann problem for the $k$-Cauchy-Fueter complexes over $k$-pseudoconvex domains in $\mathbb{R}^4$ and the $L^2$ estimate: Introduction

-In section 2, we give the necessary preliminaries on raising or lowering primed or unprimed indices, symmetrisation and antisymmetrisation of indices, the $k$-Cauchy-Fueter operators, the complex vector field $Z_{A}^{A'}$'s and their formal adjoint operators, etc..
-In section 3, we derive the Neumann boundary condition, introduce notions of $2$-plurisubharmonic functions and $2$-pseudoconvex domains, and show their properties mentioned above.
-In section 4.1, the $L^2$ estimate in Theorem \ref{thm:L2-estimate} is established for the model case $k=2$.
-In section 4.2, we show the density lemma from a general result due to H\"ormander, and derive Theorem \ref{thm:canonical} from the $L^2$ estimate in Theorem \ref{thm:L2-estimate}.
-For general $k$, the Neumann boundary condition and notions of $k$-plurisubharmonicity and $k$-pseudoconvexity are introduced in section 5.1.
-At last, the $L^2$ estimate in Theorem \ref{thm:L2-estimate} for general $k $ is established in section 5.2.
+This framework can be applied to the $k$-Cauchy-Fueter complex over the higher dimensional space.
+We restrict to $4$-dimensional case because of the difficulty of obtaining the $L^2$ estimate over $\mathbb{R}^{4n}$ for $n>1$ (cf. Remark \ref{eq:C0-kappa} (2)).
+In Section 2, we give the necessary preliminaries on raising or lowering primed or unprimed indices, symmetrisation and antisymmetrisation of indices, the $k$-Cauchy-Fueter operator, the complex vector field $Z_{A}^{A'}$'s and their formal adjoint operators, etc..
+In Section 3, we derive the Neumann boundary condition, introduce notions of $k$-plurisubharmonic functions and $k$-pseudoconvex domains, and show their properties mentioned above.
+In Section 4.1, the $L^2$ estimate in Theorem \ref{thm:L2-estimate} is established.
+In Section 4.2, we deduce the density lemma from a general result due to H\"ormander, and derive Theorem \ref{thm:canonical} from the $L^2$ estimate in Theorem \ref{thm:L2-estimate}.